DavidPowell/OpenModes/README.rst

 (nano) antennas, scattering particles etc.

-Using these modes, broadband models of these elements can be created, enabling excitation, coupling between them and scattering to be solved easily, and broadband models to be created
+Using these modes, broadband models of these elements can be created, enabling excitation, coupling between them and scattering to be solved easily.

+The technique implemented in this code is described in a preprint manuscript which is available from the arXiv open access repository at http://arxiv.org/abs/1405.3759.

 Requires the python packages numpy, scipy and matplotlib, and the free meshing program gmsh.
 See the `documentation <http://www.pythonhosted.org/OpenModes/>`_